David Coon: MLA for Fredericton South (2014–2024)

-Coon ran for the seat of Fredericton South in the Legislative Assembly in the 2014 provincial election, winning the vote.
-He is the second member of a provincial Green Party to win a seat in a provincial legislature, following Andrew Weaver in British Columbia.
+During the 2014 provincial election, Coon ran for the newly created seat of Fredericton South in the Legislative Assembly.
+Coon won the seat with 31% of the vote against three other candidates, including Craig Leonard, the previous Energy Minister for the Progressive Conservatives.
+He became New Brunswick's first Green legislative member, and the second member of a provincial Green Party to win a seat in a provincial legislature, following Andrew Weaver in British Columbia.

 Since his election in 2014, Coon has introduced private member's bills aimed at increasing local food security and expanding local agriculture, creating jobs in energy efficient building renovations and renewable energy, lowering the voting age, protecting citizens against frivolous lawsuits.
 He has championed improving access to both mental and primary health care, alleviating poverty, the provision of midwifery services, climate action, and forest management that is socially and ecologically sound.
-He had a bill passed to ensure students in the public school system learn about historical and contemporary relationships with First Nations; implementing one of the Calls to Action of the Truth and Reconciliation Commission.
+In 2015, Coon attended the 2015 United Nations Climate Change Conference under the invitation of Brian Gallant.